 Longer skiboards offer more speed and allow for the deeper, shoulder-to-the-ground carves.
 Big air addicts usually go with longer boards because of the extra speed and surface area for landing tricks.
 If you like tricks (on the ground and in the air), a symmetrical twin-tip design is also recommended.

-Of course, construction of the skiboards also contributes to performance.
 Higher quality construction, such as laminated wood cores, triaxial fiberglass layers, rubber dampening, even aluminum reinforcement plates for greater retention of release bindings, yields higher performance and dependability.
-Sintered bases are faster and hold wax better, though extruded bases (a little less expensive) are quite durable and fast, but don’t hold wax as well.
-It's mostly true though that you get what you pay for.
+Sintered bases are faster because they hold wax better which promotes glide, though extruded bases (a little less expensive) are quite durable and fast, but don’t hold wax as well.